cybertraining-dsc/reu2022/bio.md

 # Bios

 Please add here a 2-3 paragrapgh professional Bio.
 Look up who a professional bio is isn IEEE papers.
-Write in 3rd person
+Write in 3rd person.
+TOD: provide link example.

-Review other peoples bios and improve or give improvement tips where needed
+Review other peoples bios and improve or give improvement tips where needed.

+If it turns out you never contributed to anything, your bio will be removed (as well as your name in this proceedings).

 ## Paul Kiattikhunphan

 Paul Kiattikhunphan is a second year at the University of Virginia majoring in computer science.
-Updated second time
-Updated again

 ## Alex Beck

 Alex is a first year student at the University of Virginia majoring in electrical engineering.

 ## Alison Lu

 Alison Lu has completed her second year at the University of Virginia pursuing a double major in CS and Chemistry with a minor in Japanese.
 She is currently participating in research.

-## Manaswini Tadigadapa

 ## Jackson Miskill